JUNE 2026

 • Other health diseases, such as Parkinson’s

 New Zealand’s organic sector has grown to around NZ$1.8 billion in revenue (2025 Organic Market Report), reflecting strong consumer demand for chemical-free, safe food.
 A more sustainable path forward includes supporting organic and chemical-spray-free farming, as well as strengthening transparency in food labelling.
-However, awareness of these bills is limited because, while the organic sector is valuable annually, many Kiwis can’t afford to buy organics regularly.
+However, awareness of the Gene Technology Bill and glyphosate increase is limited because, while the organic sector is valuable annually, many Kiwis can’t afford to buy organics regularly.
 They may miss news circulating within organic and sustainability circles.

 But many NZ home gardeners often reject chemical sprays and genetically engineered foods.
 ‘Spray-free’ produce is in demand at local and online markets.
 Organic, GE, and market group sectors actively promote these choices, and the turnout and social media comments for natural expos, which draw tens of thousands of attendees each year, demonstrate a strong and growing public interest.